Rough stochastic differential equations: Rough stochastic analysis

 \section{Rough stochastic analysis}

-In the current section, we define and establish basic properties of the integration $\int Zd\X$ where $Z$ is an adapted process and $\X$ is an $\alpha$-H\"older rough path.
-The frequently used class of controlled rough paths in rough-path theory (\cite{FH20}) turns out to be too restrictive to contain solutions to \eqref{eq:RSDE}.
-This has led us to the concept of stochastic controlled rough paths (introduced in \cref{def.regSCRP}) and rough stochastic integrations, which are described herein.
-Throughout the section, $\W=(\Omega,\cgg,\P)$ is a fixed complete probability space equipped with a filtration $\{\cff_t\}$.
+In the current section, we define and establish basic properties of the integration $\int Zd\X$ where $Z$ is an adapted process and $\X=(X,\XX)$ is an $\alpha$-H\"older rough path.
+The frequently used class of \( X \)-controlled rough paths in rough-path theory (\cite{FH20}) turns out to be too restrictive to contain solutions to RSDEs (as introduced later in \eqref{eqn.srde}).
+This has led us to the concept of stochastic controlled rough paths (introduced in \cref{def.SCRP}) and rough stochastic integrations, which are described herein.
+Throughout the section, $\W=(\Omega,\cgg,\P;\{\cff_t\})$ is a stochastic basis whose underlying probability space is complete.
 We assume, as usual, that $\cff_0$ contains $\P$-null sets, which ensures that modifications of adapted processes are still adapted.